Gromov-Witten invariants for G/B and Pontryagin product for \Omega K: Acknowledgements

 \section{Acknowledgements}

 The first author is supported in part by a RGC research grant from the Hong Kong Government.
 Both authors thank Alberto Arabia, Haibao Duan, Sergey Fomin, Thomas Lam, Peter Magyar, Victor Reiner, John R. Stembridge, Xiaowei Wang and Yongchang Zhu for useful discussions.
-The second author is particularly grateful to Thomas Lam for considerable helps.
+We also thank the referee for valuable comments and suggestions.
+The second author is particularly grateful to Thomas Lam for considerable help.